CodeSigils/webpack4-react16-setup/README.md

 ## React from scratch - A React workshop

 Note: No automated React build will be used here.
-A demo of basic (and some advanced) React concepts in a React app with a complete development webpack4 setup.
+A demo of basic (and some advanced) React concepts in a React app with a complete webpack4 setup for development.

 ### 1. Setting-up the environment.